-- In some episodes of Mork and Mindy (set in nearby Boulder), the gang would come to Denver.
+- In some episodes of Mork & Mindy (set in nearby Boulder), the gang would come to Denver.

 - It gets blown up in the novel The Sum of All Fears.
-Changed to Baltimore in the Film of the Book.
+This is changed to Baltimore in the Film of the Book.

 - Warehouse 13 sets several episodes here, as Mycah is a native of nearby Colorado Springs, and her My Greatest Failure moment occurred in Denver.

 - Denver is visited by Raiden in Metal Gear Rising: Revengeance.
 The town has a privatized police force made up of cyborg PMCs due to being the headquarters of World Marshal Inc., of which Colorado Senator Steven Armstrong is a backer.

 - At the start of The War Against the Chtorr series, Denver is the capital of the United States, though it's eventually evacuated as it's impossible to keep secure.